Nicolas-hr00/Airport/README.md

   - Once the program compiles, type the following to run the code
     - "./a.out"
   - You will be prompt to type the name of the file and a "name_of_the_file".out will be created it
   - To have a better illustration of the data you can go to Input_out.txt and all the data should be saved.
+  - The files are going to be written in the main where passenger and reservation is.